fleet-mc/Alienware-Promo-Generator/README.md

 # Note

-Do NOT message me asking for help.
-I will block you.
+If you want to help us out on this project, then DM @ me (ignceltic) I WONT block you, if you ask for help.